JosephNaberhaus/naberhausj.com/builder/Readme.md

 ### Other Files
 All other file types except `.html` and `.css` files will be linked into the output directory with the same directory nesting as the source directory.

-### TODO
-- Minify CSS and JavaScript in the output
-- Automatically link the stylesheet on pages